-2021-2022 2022-2023 2023-2024 2024-2025 2025-2026 Past Percentage of Program Share 10% 24% 21% - - Proposed Percentage of Program Share - - - 20% 20%
+2021-2022 2022-2023 2023-2024 2024-2025 2025-2026 Past Percentage of Program Share 10% 24% 21% - - Proposed Percentage of Program Share - - - 20% 20% outlined in Section 1-75(c)(1)(K)(i-vii).
+The Agency seeks feedback on the best way to balance this statutory requirement fairly across Program categories.

 Additionally, the increase of percentage share of the EEC category will necessitate a decrease in percentage share from one or more other Program categories.
-The Agency seeks feedback on the best way to balance this statutory requirement fairly across Program categories.
+In order to support this increase in the proportional allocation to the EEC category, the Agency has decreased the allocation of capacity to the five other Program categories on a pro-rata basis according to Program category percentages

-284 These totals are preliminary amounts unadjusted for any unallocated capacity from the previous Program Year.
+&lt;sup>301 These totals are preliminary amounts unadjusted for any unallocated capacity from the previous Program Year.
 Additionally, these amounts present the Agency's proposal to increase the EEC category to 20%, but do not include any other proposed adjustments.